-- 10.12.1 Where an Athlete or other Person commits an anti-doping rule violation, the FEI Tribunal may, in its discretion and subject to the principle of proportionality, elect to (a) have the FEI recover from the Athlete or other Person costs associated with the anti-doping rule violation and/or (b) fine the Athlete or other Person in an amount up to 15'000 Swiss Francs, and in accordance with the FEI Guidelines for Fines and Contributions towards Legal Costs. - 10.12.2 The imposition of a financial sanction or the FEI's recovery of costs shall not be considered a basis for reducing the Ineligibility or other sanction which would otherwise be applicable under these Anti-Doping Rules.
+- 10.12.1 Where a Practitioner or other Person commits an anti-doping rule violation, IAF may, in its discretion and subject to the principle of proportionality, elect to (a) recover from the Practitioner or other Person costs associated with the anti-doping rule violation, regardless of the period of Ineligibility imposed and/or (b) fine the Practitioner or other Person in an amount up to 1000 U.S. Dollars, only in cases where the maximum period of Ineligibility otherwise applicable has already been imposed. - 10.12.2 The imposition of a financial sanction or the IAF's recovery of costs shall not be considered a basis for reducing the Ineligibility or other sanction which would otherwise be applicable under these Anti-Doping Rules.